dfinity/motoko/design/StableRegions.md

  - Regions whose page blocks are in arbitrary order, not necessarily in order of smallest to highest address.

- - 32767 Regions max (instead of 255 Regions max).
+ - 2^64-1 Regions max (instead of 255 Regions max).
-   (Could expand this to 64k with current design, or beyond with larger Region IDs).
+   Due to the limit on blocks, only 2^16-1 can have non-zero page size.

 We want to permit arbitrary page block orders to make a smooth transition to region reclamation and re-allocation in the near